addavriance/TerraMath/README.md

 TerraMath is a Minecraft 1.20.x mod that allows you to customize world generation using mathematical functions.
 Create unique landscapes by defining terrain height through mathematical formulas!

+You can also join my [Discord](https://discord.gg/JgKTZEtNkg) to find more formulas or share yours.

 ## Features

 - Custom world generation through mathematical formulas